getsentry/rfcs/text/0141-linking-traces.md

 While this might seem simpler at first glance, it has a some drawbacks:
 - Spans can only have a 1:1 relationship, either with a `traceId` or a `traceId-spanId` value.
 Span links support a 1:N relationship, where one span can link to multiple other spans in- or outside its trace
 - Span links are an established concept in OpenTelemetry.
 With Sentry increasingly adapting Otel standards, as well as creating an OTLP endpoint in the future, we should embrace Otel-suggested solutions rather than building our own.
-- Attributes are not indexed in our current data storage solution, meaning queries like getting the "next" instead of previous traces are likely impossible
+- Attributes are not indexed in our current data storage solution, meaning queries like getting the "next" instead of previous traces are likely impossible or (best case) require the same level of indexing as span links require to show next traces.
 - POtel SDKs, as well as the browser JS SDKs, already expose span link APIs but they currently no-op and are not sent to Sentry.
 This is currently very opaque behavior and potentially confusing to users familiar with Otel APIs concepts.

 # Answered Questions

 - **Can we do this with our current event storage?
 Are we blocked on EAP?**

   We will certainly need to adapt our current event storage but it is possible to do this without being blocked on EAP.
-We'll separately also need to adjust the planned span schema for EAP but this is not a blocker.
+We'll separately also need to adjust the planned span schema for EAP but this is not a blocker but a follow-up task after the MVP implementation.

 - **How would we handle errors outside of an active span?**